heptio/kubernetes-workshop/00-install/README.md

 Using [kubicorn](http://kubicorn.io/documentation/aws-walkthrough.html)

-    - Note: There is a none bug with PVs and PVCs
+    - Note: There is a known  bug with PVs and PVCs

 Using the [Heptio Quickstart](https://aws.amazon.com/quickstart/architecture/heptio-kubernetes/)